ronakupadhyaya/Horizons-week-05/day1/yelp/README.md

 ### Review Models 📝 - `models/models.js (ReviewSchema)`

-Reviews are a schema by themselves.
+Reviews are a Schema by themselves.
 A review contains the id of the user leaving the review, the id of the restaurant receiving the review.
 So for example Mike -> reviews -> McDonalds.
 Those must be of id types and not arrays.
 You also need to have a content and number of stars you are leaving on the review

 - `restaurant.getReviews` - This function should go through the array of Review IDs of the current model and return an array of the actual Review documents for that restaurant.
 It will be used in the restaurant page.

-### Creating Restaurant Methods and Virtuals for Reviews 🌪 - `models/models.js (RestaurantSchema)`
+### Creating Restaurant Methods for Reviews 🌪 - `models/models.js (RestaurantSchema)`
 - `getReviews`

 - `stars`